wing5wong/artisan-whs-static/source/_courses/IEN1.md

   - "31008"
   - "90853"
   - "90857"
+notes: >-
-notes: "'This course is available to students of all year levels with English as a second language.
-Level 1 (English) 7+ credits / Level 3 (English Language)'"
+  'This course is available to students of all year levels with English as a second language.
+Level 1 (English) 7+ credits / Level 3 (English Language)'

+  Currently some or all of the following standards are being offered, however changes to expiring standards in 2023 may result in the addition of alternative standards.
 course_fees: Included in International Student fee
 ---
 To assist English as a Second Language students to further develop their English skills to attain Level One English standards, and/or to achieve Level Three English Language (previously ESOL) standards in reading and writing.